-Private Client net written premiums for the respective periods included excess and surplus lines homeowner policies with premiums totaling \$51 million in the second quarter and \$85 million in the first six months of 2024, compared with \$32 million in the second quarter and \$51 million in the first six months of 2023.
+Private Client net written premiums for the respective periods included excess and surplus lines homeowner policies with premiums totaling \$51 million \$46 million in the second third quarter and \$131 million in the first nine months of 2024, compared with \$34 million in the third quarter and \$85 million in the first six months of 2024, compared with \$32 million in the second quarter and \$51 million in the first six nine months of 2023.
 The table below analyzes the primary components of premiums.

-Agency renewal written premiums increased 26% for both the second quarter and first six months of 2024, reflecting rate increases in selected states, a higher level of insured exposures and other factors such as higher policy retention rates and changes in policy deductibles or mix of business.
+Agency renewal written premiums increased 26% 28% and 27% for both the second third quarter and first six nine months of 2024, reflecting rate increases in selected states, a higher level of insured exposures and other factors such as higher policy retention rates and changes in policy deductibles or mix of business.
 Part of the insured exposure increase reflects our response to inflation effects that increase the cost of building materials used to repair damaged homes.

-We estimate that premium rates for our personal auto line of business increased at average percentages in the low-double-digit range during the first six months of 2024.
-For our homeowner line of business, we estimate that premium rates for the first six months of 2024 increased at average percentages in the high-single-digit range.
+We estimate that premium rates for our personal auto line of business increased at average percentages in the low-double-digit range during the first six nine months of 2024.
+For our homeowner line of business, we estimate that premium rates for the first six nine months of 2024 increased at average percentages in the high-single-digit range.
 For both our personal auto and homeowner lines of business, some individual policies experienced lower or higher rate changes based on each risk's specific characteristics and enhanced pricing precision enabled by predictive models.

-Personal lines new business written premiums increased \$57 million or 54% for the second quarter of 2024, compared with the same period of 2023, including approximately \$25 million from Cincinnati Private Client policies and \$32 million from middle-market policies.
-For the first six months of 2024, compared with the same period of 2023, personal lines new business written premiums increased \$100 million or 54%, including approximately \$40 million from Cincinnati Private Client policies and \$60 million from middle-market policies.
+Personal lines new business written premiums increased \$57 million \$43 million or 54% 35% for the second third quarter of 2024, compared with the same period of 2023, including approximately \$25 million \$18 million from Cincinnati Private Client policies and \$32 million \$25 million from middle-market policies.
+For the first six nine months of 2024, compared with the same period of 2023, personal lines new business written premiums increased \$100 million \$143 million or 54% 47%, including approximately \$40 million \$58 million from Cincinnati Private Client policies and \$60 million \$85 million from middle-market policies.
 We believe we maintained underwriting and pricing discipline across all personal lines markets as we expanded use of enhanced pricing precision tools.

 Other written premiums include premiums ceded to reinsurers as part of our reinsurance ceded program.
-For our personal lines insurance segment, an increase in 2024 ceded premiums reduced net written premiums by approximately \$8 million and \$10 million for the second quarter and first six months of 2024, compared with the same period of 2023.
+For our personal lines insurance segment, an increase in 2024 ceded premiums reduced net written premiums by approximately \$8 million \$10 million and \$10 million \$20 million for the second third quarter and first six nine months of 2024, compared with the same period periods of 2023.